 Regardless of your hydrangea’s location, there are a few winter care basics that you need to follow.
 These include watering your hydrangea tree (unless the ground is frozen), mulching the soil, and pruning your hydrangea.
 All of these are important for the health of your hydrangea.

-Adding mulch to your garden can also help your hydrangea survive the cold.
+Adding mulch to your garden can also help your hydrangea plants of all types survive the cold.
 This will provide insulation for your hydrangea roots and help the soil retain moisture.
 Ideally, you should add the mulch during the early winter.
 Thick protective mulch should be removed in the spring, leaving only surface mulch with no mulch against the stem itself.

 A good hydrangea care regimen should also include fertilization.
 Your hydrangea will benefit from a slow-release fertilizer that contains organic material like homemade compost.
 This will stimulate new growth in the spring.